- Canary Islands

 Of course, the rest of the Canaries also enjoy good weather with plenty of sun, so you can visit either one, basing your choice on the best offer that you can find or based on what you plan to do or visit during your holiday.

-During the daytime the average temperature will be around 23 - 24°C, although it feels much hotter than this due to the UV index.
+Yes, the weather is quite warm in May.
+During the daytime, the temperatures will be around 23 - 24°C, although it feels much hotter if you're out in the sun.

 Lanzarote and Fuerteventura are the hottest Canary Islands in May, but the differences are small, so the south of Gran Canaria and Tenerife will be similarly hot.